Shinoruba/CSNETWK-MP/README.md

 ## Implementation Details

 - The system is implemented in Python.
-- It supports both TCP and UDP protocols.
+- It uses TCP protocol for communication between client and server.
 - The server can handle multiple client connections simultaneously.
 - Files are stored in a designated server directory.